History of the Royal Spa

 True to the radical spirit of the 1970s local people who felt strongly that the building should be used for the community started a grass roots campaign known as Queen Spark (after the parkland that the Spa sits in – Queen’s Park).
 Protests and action were organised, along with a newsletter to document progress.

 After 5 years of wrangling the building was in such disrepair that only the neoclassical portico of columns remained BUT a nursery school was built into the hillside beside the portico and in 1977 the Royal Spa Nursery School opened its doors.

 The Spa sustained an arson attack in 1987, and the school building burned down, but was quickly rebuilt while the pupils attended school in a temporary location.

 Today the school has up to 120 children from the community a day and they enjoy the unspoiled, safe acre of parkland, unusual setting and outstanding Early Years teaching.

-The local park organisation, Friends of Queen's Park, also holds its annual carols in the park with the Salvation army on the grounds, theatre companies hire the space for its dramatic backdrop to Shakespeare plays, parties, weddings, memorial services have all been held in this most beautiful of places.
+The local park organisation, Friends of Queen's Park, also holds its annual carols in the park with the Salvation army on the grounds, theatre companies hire the space for its dramatic backdrop to plays.
+Concerts, parties, weddings, memorial services have all been held in this most beautiful of places.
 The QueenSpark vision of a space for everyone has come true and continues to serve and delight the community.

 The Story of Queens Park published by Brighton Press.